nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/08_TestTools/02_MasterDataSetup/02_ConfigMasterDataSetupTool.rst

 Prerequisites
 ==============

-* The following must be installed
+* The following must be installed.

   * Eclipse
   * Maven

+* The project must be generated from :ref:`the Nablarch archetype <blank_project>` .
 * Table must be created
 * The table is already created in the backup schema\ [#]_